-When we allow the badge size to evolve (α and β change subject to natural selection and genetic drift), and the signal works as a handicap (i.e. the cost of the badge is inversely proportional to the quality of the individual), the sender code can evolve to produce an honest signal (Fig. ).
-The evolution of the sender code does not happen immediately after the start of the evolutionary process.
-Instead, the evolutionary dynamics of the reaction norm parameters (Fig. , A) appear to involve a set of steps.
-First, the intercept of the reaction norm (α) describing the relationship between individual quality and badge size evolves to higher values, reducing the average badge size in the populations.
-This is because reaction norms segregating in the population are flat at the beginning of the simulation, consequently, the receiver code does not respond to the badge size, and larger badges are costlier and do not trigger lower attack probabilities.
-During the first generations, the slope of the sender reaction norm (β) remains close to the initial value of zero.
-At around generation 4000, the slope evolves toward positive values.
-Positive values in the slope imply that larger badges correlate with higher quality (Fig. B).
-Receivers then learn to react to such correlation, increasing the probability of retreat when facing individuals with larger badges (Fig. C).
-Hence, natural selection favours larger values of β, eventually leading to an evolutionary equilibrium in which badge size is an honest signal of quality mediated by the learned responses of receivers (Fig. B.4 and C.4).
+We found that when we allowed the badge size to evolve (α and β change subject to natural selection and genetic drift) and the signal worked as a handicap (i.e. the cost of the badge was inversely proportional to the quality of the individual), the sender code evolved to produce an honest signal, meaning that larger badges reflect greater quality (Fig. ).
+The evolution of the sender code did not happen immediately after the start of the evolutionary process.
+Instead, the evolutionary dynamics of the reaction norm parameters (Fig. , A) appeared to involve a set of steps.
+First, the intercept of the reaction norm (α) describing the relationship between individual quality and badge size evolved to higher values, which resulted in reducing the average badge size in the populations.
+This was because reaction norms segregating in the population were flat at the beginning of the simulation; consequently, the receiver code did not respond to the badge size, and larger badges were costlier and did not trigger lower attack probabilities.
+Over the first generations, the slope of the sender reaction norm (β) remained close to the initial value of zero.
+At around generation 4000, the slope evolved toward positive values, implying that larger badges correlate with higher quality (Fig. B).
+Receivers then learned to react to such correlation, increasing the probability of retreat when facing individuals with larger badges (Fig. C).
+Hence, natural selection favoured larger values of β, eventually leading to an evolutionary equilibrium in which badge size was an honest signal of quality mediated by the learned responses of receivers (Fig. B.4 and C.4).
+VERY COOL!

 The evolutionary trajectory portrayed in figure A is not the only possible outcome.
-If the slope of the sender reaction norms (β) evolves, subject to genetic drift, toward negative values before badges become handicaps, receivers never learn to react to the size of badges.
-Thus, badges are only costly and do not provide information about the quality of individuals (Fig. ) .
-Eventually, the badge disappears from the population.
+If, owing to genetic drift, the slope of the sender reaction norms (β) evolves toward negative values before badges become handicaps, then receivers never learn to react to the size of badges.
+Thus, because badges are only costly and do not provide information about the quality of individuals (Fig. ), they eventually disappear from the population.
 In contrast, when the badge does not work as a handicap but instead is cost-free, the evolutionary process never leads to the establishment of an honest signal.
-Instead, subject to genetic drift, the population either evolves towards the disappearance of the badge, or to the maximum badge size.
-In either of this cases reaction norms are flat, so the badge does not provide any information about quality.
+Instead, subject to genetic drift, the population either evolves towards the disappearance of the badge or to the maximum badge size.
+In either of this cases, reaction norms are flat, so the badge does not provide any information about quality.